bilan604/LearningChessAi/README.md

 Chess Ai that plays on the chess module and can be adversarially trained.

 Development of this AI discontinued in 2021*.
 It uses bfs instead of dfs, which makes it slow.
 This AI is the second version of the original AI, which I recoded from scratch, due to dependency issues.
 It does not use bfs because I did not know anything about DeepBlue, but rather because I planned on changing it to dfs in the future.
-The entire AI works within a single recursive function.
+The entire AI move assessment is operated by a  single recursive function.

 A dependency nightmare: